VCCT-PROG2A-2025-G3/ChatbotPOE_GUI/README.md

-Run the console application to hear audio greetings and see the padlock graphic.
+On launch, the application plays audio greetings (if files are available) and displays the padlock graphic with a welcome message in the chat window.